Another version of the following was originally published in February of 2016 …

 The modest little place and its humble, welcoming people have a very rich history all their own.
 A lot of the names and faces are traceable back to the early days of the church, back in the mid-1800s.

-So, the Retro Pic(s) of the Day, courtesy of the chapel’s Facebook page, honor some of the faces of those people and the original place itself with a look back at some original members of the church in the featured photo, the congregation of about 1949 (above) when segregation still existed, and Fisk himself (below).
+So, the Retro Pic(s) of the Day, courtesy of the chapel’s Facebook page, honor some of the faces of those people and the original place itself with a look back at some founding members of the church in the featured photo, the congregation of roughly the year 1949 (above) when segregation still existed, and Fisk himself (below).

 Recognize any of these faces and/or names?
 Many are still proud residents of borough.
 If not them, their descendants.
 They are an integral piece of Fair Haven history.